 Good debt helps you to build wealth or increases your prospects to build wealth, while bad debt costs you money without improving your financial position.

-Good debt is often used to help build long-term wealth and makes financial sense: you’re better off with it than without it.
+Good debt is often used to help build long-term wealth and makes financial sense.

-One of the most efficient ways to use debt can be borrowing to invest in an asset—such as property or shares—which can generate income and grow in value while the interest charged on the debt is tax deductible.
+One of the smartest ways to use debt can be borrowing to invest in an asset—such as property or shares—which can generate income and grow in value, while the interest charged on the debt is tax deductible.

-The least efficient debt is money borrowed through credit cards and personal loans to pay for day-to-day expenses or an asset—such as a car—that decreases in value.
+Examples of bad debt include money you borrow through credit cards and personal loans to pay for day-to-day expenses, holidays or an asset—such as a car—that tends to decrease in value.

-Some may argue that even your home loan can be considered inefficient debt when compared to an investment loan.
-Because while your home is likely to increase in value, it will generally not generate an income and the loan interest charges are not tax deductible.
+Some may argue that even a loan for your home can be considered bad debt when compared to a loan for an investment property.
+This is because, while your home is likely to increase in value, it will generally not generate an income and the loan interest charges are not tax deductible.
 On the flip side, when you sell your home, it will not be subject to the capital gains tax imposed on an investment.

 When it comes to making the most of good debt, a debt recycling strategy has the potential to help.
-Debt recycling can be a high risk strategy—it doesn’t suit everyone—that allows you to use good debt to repay bad or inefficient debt more quickly.
+Debt recycling can be a high risk strategy—and it doesn’t suit everyone—that allows you to use good debt to repay bad debt more quickly.